• Skip to primary navigation

 3- It will make you love each other more.
 Sex releases oxytocin which is the “love” hormone.
 It relaxes you and makes you feel lovely, cuddly feelings towards your spouse.
 In other words, this is basically a daily chemical boost for your relationship.
 You get oxytocin even if you don’t orgasm!

 4- It takes the pressure off.
 If you only have sex three times a month that puts a lot of pressure on both of you for performance, engagement, energy, motivation, and orgasm.
 If you have sex every day, it takes the pressure off.
 You can just have sex and enjoy it and not worry about it being perfect!
+If it sucks, no big deal, it can be better tomorrow.

 5- You will really get to know your partner.
 You can’t have sex every day without getting a little creative.
 This is a great way to not focus on special perfect “baby-making sex” and just have fun.
 What do you each really like and really want?
 Do it different, try out different methods, and don’t be afraid to experiment.
 What a gift you have- a reason to take love-making with your spouse seriously!

 6- Finally, you might like sex more.
 People warn you that trying to conceive takes the fun out of sex.
-I found that to be the case UNTIL we started having sex every day.
+I found that to be true UNTIL we started having sex every day.
 Then, something changed.
 All of a sudden it was fun again.
 Okay, maybe not every day, but most days.
 Also, sorry to be graphic again, but it started to FEEL better and having an orgasm became easier.
 It was like my body said, “oh, cool, I like this,” instead of “this again?”

 Make sure you check out my post with 10 sex tips for getting pregnant!